pjwerneck/bouncer/README.md

 The max time to wait for a response.
 The default is `-1`, wait forever.
 A value of zero never blocks, returning immediately.

+You should use `maxwait=0` if you want to return an error immediately instead of waiting for availability.

 **`size=[integer]`**

 The size of `tokenbucket` and `semaphore`.
 The default is `1`.

-It must be greater than zero.
+You can use `size=0` if you want to stop all activity, but keep in mind that a request with `size=0` will always timeout, unless another request with `size>0` resizes the controller.

-> Keep in mind that changing the size of a controller affects its current state.
-For instance, if you reduce or increase the size of a tokenbucket, it will take into account the tokens already acquired in the current interval.
-If you reduce the size a semaphore, a client won't be able to acquire a hold until the extra clients were released.
+Resizing a controller affects its current state.
+For instance, if you reduce or increase the size of a `tokenbucket`, it will take into account the tokens already acquired in the current interval.
+If you reduce the size of a semaphore, a client won't be able to acquire a hold until the extra clients are released.

-### Success Responses
+### Responses

 Status codes are very specific so clients can use them to understand the response for valid requests without parsing the response body.